dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

-<b>January 2023</b>: Our paper [AdapterSoup: Weight Averaging to Improve Generalization of Pretrained Language Models](https://alexandra-chron.github.io/) was accepted at EACL 2023 (findings)!
-This is the result of my 2nd internship in Allen AI!
+<b>January 2023</b>: Our paper AdapterSoup: Weight Averaging to Improve Generalization of Pretrained Language Models was accepted at EACL 2023 (findings)!
+This is the result of my 2nd internship in Allen AI (Camera-ready will be uploaded soon)!

 <b>October 2022</b>: Our paper [m<sup>4</sup> Adapter: Multilingual Multi-Domain Adaptation for Machine Translation with a Meta-Adapter](https://arxiv.org/abs/2210.11912) was accepted at EMNLP 2022 (findings).